Barrel Talks – Golden Demon Edition: Florian Wienand

 Thank you for your time and for the great interview.
 Thank you also for contributing to the promotion of this excellent system.

-Thank you aswell!
-Such great questions.
-I’m looking forward to being interviewed again by you in the future :)
+Thank you as well.
+These were such great questions.
+I am looking forward to being interviewed by you again in the future :)

 And in the end, maybe the real prize wasn’t the Golden Demon trophy at all…